Coxswain

-The coxswain (/ˈkɒksən/ KOK-sən or /ˈkɒksweɪn/ KOK-swayn) is the person in charge of a boat, particularly its navigation and steering.
+The coxswain (/ˈkɒksən/ or /ˈkɒksweɪn/) is the person in charge of a boat, particularly its navigation and steering.
 The etymology of the word gives a literal meaning of "boat servant" since it comes from cock, referring to the cockboat, a type of ship's boat, and swain, an Old English term derived from the Old Norse sveinn meaning boy or servant.
 In 1724, a "cockswain" was defined as "An officer of a ship who takes care of the cockboat, barge or shallop, with all its furniture, and is in readiness with his crew to man the boat on all occasions."
 When the term "cockboat" became obsolete, the title of coxswain as the person in charge of a ship's boat remained.